 Dexter, after placing second to Phil last year, trained very hard all year in his effort to win another Mr. Olympia title (his last win was back in 2008).
 Dexter, at 47 years old, knows that his window of opportunity for claiming another Sandow trophy is quickly coming to an end.
 Unfortunately, he dropped down to a disappointing third place this year.
 Although he was in great shape again, he just doesn’t have the muscle mass to defeat Phil Heath and his hope of winning another title may not be reality unless Heath comes in totally unprepared.

-The Promising Rookies – The future of professional bodybuilding was well represented at the 2016 Mr. Olympia.
+The future of professional bodybuilding was well represented at the Mr. Olympia 2016.
 First time Olympia competitors Justin Compton, Josh Lenartowicz and Nathan DeAsha all showed great promise.
 Justin has been a pro for a couple years now but waited until this year to enter his first Mr. Olympia.
 He has freaky size in his legs and arms along with a small waist.
 When he learns how to dial in his condition to match that size and shape, he could be a dangerous competitor.

 Josh Lenartowicz is a tall bodybuilder with wide shoulders and excellent leg development.
 He has a reputation for always competing in ripped condition and looks excited to be onstage so the best is surely ahead for him.